csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 visits tell the server that the client has the ICAs and it does not need to send them.
 These options require further evaluation only if we think that they are worth the effort.\]

+The 0xTBD1 flag used below to signal ICA suppression can only be sent in a ClientHello or CertificateRequest message as defined below.
+Endpoints that receive a 0xTBD1 flag with a value of 1 in any other handshake message MUST generate a fatal illegal_parameter alert.

 ## Client